M

 Traffic predictions are a critical component of successful peak season preparations for retailers.
 To facilitate this, work with your hosting provider to ensure that the right server and cloud capacity provisions are in place.

-Carry out load testing to prove that the system is able to cope with the predicted traffic and that the load doesn’t overwhelm the system.
-In ecommerce, speed cannot be overstated.
 Website conversion rates drop by an average of 4.42% with each additional second of load time.
-If your well prepared for traffic, your site is more likely to facilitate spikes in user activity smoothly and quickly.
+If you’re well prepared for traffic, your site is more likely to facilitate spikes in user activity smoothly and quickly.

-5. Security
+3. Security

 Safeguard your digital storefront by reviewing your security processes.